Mark-Burton1/wsi_pipeline/README.md

-# Hamamatsu whole slide imaging to unsupervised tiles pipeline
+# Hamamatsu whole slide imaging to unsupervised tiles pipeline with openslide

 This project builds an end-to-end pipeline for processing Hamamatsu NDPI whole slide images.
 It tiles slides, filters irrelevant patches, embeds each tile with a ResNet50 model, and clusters them using KMeans + UMAP.
 The result is an unsupervised map of morphological variability, allowing exploratory analysis of pathology slides even when no labels are available.